 Preventions

-- Increase current within recommended range
+- Increase the current within the recommended range

 - Thoroughly clean the surface before welding